karrick/gorpn/README.md

  * +, -, *, /, %
  * ABS
  * ADDNAN (add, but if one num is NaN/UNK, treat it as zero. if both NaN/UNK, then return NaN/UNK)
- * AVG (pop count of items, then compute avg, ignoring all UNK)
  * CEIL
  * FLOOR
- * MEDIAN
  * SMIN: a,b,c,3,SMIN -> min(a,b,c)
  * SMAX: a,b,c,3,SMAX -> max(a,b,c)
  * SQRT